cloud-whisperer/cloud-whisperer/README.md

 ### 🌐 Cloud | 🔐 Security | 🛠️ DevSecOps | 🧠 Lifelong Learner

 Welcome to my digital portfolio.
-I am a cloud enthusiast and security professional with a background in systems administration and a strong passion for protecting data in highly sensitive environments.
+<br>I am a cloud enthusiast and security professional with a background in systems administration and a strong passion for protecting data in highly sensitive environments.
-I am currently focused on mastering multi-cloud security architecture — especially in the areas of storage services, and threat detection.
+<br>I am currently focused on mastering multi-cloud security architecture — especially in the areas of storage services, and threat detection.

 ---